kubeflow/kfp-tekton/README.md

-# Kubeflow Pipelines and Tekton
+# Kubeflow Pipelines DSL Compiler for Tekton

-Project to bring Kubeflow Pipelines and Tekton together.
+Project to bring Kubeflow Pipelines DSL and Tekton together.
 The work is being driven in accordance with this evolving [design doc specifications](http://bit.ly/kfp-tekton).
-Since this will evolve from experimental towards a more mature solution, we are keeping it currently separate from [Kubeflow Pipeline repo](https://github.com/kubeflow/pipelines).
+The work is split in phases.
+While the details of the phases are listed in the [design doc](http://bit.ly/kfp-tekton), the current effort in this repository is focused on creating a Kubeflow Pipeline compiler for Tekton, which can take KFP DSL, and compile it to Tekton YAML.
+You can then run those Pipelines on Tekton directly.

+If you would like to take the compiled output to Kubeflow Pipelines (KFP) engine and run it through KFP SDK and UI, please follow [the evolving code in the backend repository](https://github.com/kubeflow/kfp-tekton-backend)

 ## Tekton